VovaBobyr/5minutes-webserver/README.md

+# Project Created with AI within 5 minuntes :) including pushing to the git.

 # Task Manager Web Application

 A modern, beautiful task management web application built with Python Django.
 Keep track of your tasks with priority levels, status tracking, and due dates.